-How do you make guacamole from scratch?
+How do I make guacamole from scratch?

 To make guacamole from scratch:

 - Scoop out the insides of avocados into a mixing bowl.
 (Make sure your guacamole avocado is soft but not mushy.)

 - Add chopped onion, chopped tomatoes, and chopped garlic.